Purpose

 Reporting

-Where the whistleblower believes in good faith on reasonable grounds that a UFS employee, director, officer, contractor, supplier, tenderer or other person who has dealings with the organisation has engaged in reportable conduct, breached any provision of the general law or the organisation’s constitution, policies or code of conduct that employee must report their concerns to:
+Where the whistleblower believes in good faith on reasonable grounds that a UFS employee, director, officer, volunteer, pharmacy student, contractor, supplier, tenderer or other person who has dealings with the organisation has engaged in reportable conduct, breached any provision of the general law or the organisation’s constitution, policies or code of conduct that whistleblower must report their concerns to:

 A report should be made in writing, where possible, and should contain, as appropriate, details of: